ToniPons97/Node-Print/README.md

 ## To use this we need:

-1. a computer (in my case this is running on a Raspberry Pi 3B+)
+1. a computer running Linux (in my case this is running on a Raspberry Pi 3B+ with Raspbian).
+2. Check that your OS has the [lp command](https://www.maketecheasier.com/use-lp-command-linux/) since this is what the program is going to run in the background when the server recieves the file to print.
 2. Node.js

 ## NPM Packages in use